 This trip on two of the three lines can be done in a day and will take you to three very different parts of town: posh Nob Hill, peaceful Pacific Heights and the waterfront.

 If you're brave, ride on the outside.
 Stand on the running board and hang onto one of the poles on the outside of the car.
 It's a vulnerable, thrilling feeling, but watch out for other cable cars approaching.
-They pass quite close and it's easy to get hurt, as one of my friends learned the hard way.
+They pass quite close and it's easy to get hurt; don't learn this the hard way.

-Before you start this tour, learn how to ride the cable cars and how to avoid paying for a new ticket every time you get on, read the guide to San Francisco cable cars.
+Before you start this tour, learn how to ride the cable cars and how to avoid paying for a new ticket every time you get on.

 Powell-Hyde Line: Cable Car Museum and Russian Hill

 From the Powell Street turnaround at Market Street near Union Square, take the Powell-Hyde Line.
 Two lines leave from this same spot, so you need to check the name at the end of the car.
 It should say Powell-Hyde (it has a brown sign).

 The cable car ascends, passing Union Square and Nob Hill and then turns left onto Jackson Street.
 A block after the turn, at Mason Street, is the Cable Car Museum.
 Get off and go inside to watch the sheaves that control the three continuous loops of cable.
 Peer down at the machines that turn them and marvel that it all works as well as it does.
 Aside from people going to the museum, the surrounding neighborhood is peaceful.